In most situations, inheriting a legacy is a good thing, but not in IT.

 7. The skills needed to support the system are no longer available in the market

-8. When there is a better solution in the market
+8. A better solution is available in the market

 I know what you’re thinking, “But wait!
 Does that mean that a legacy system is useless?”